unicode-org/message-format-wg/exploration/bidi-usability.md

   syntax errors
 - Provides a foundation for tools to claim strict conformance and message normalization as well as guidance to implementers to make them want to adopt it
+- Messages are valid while being edited (such as when the open or close isolate has been inserted but the corresponding opposite isolate hasn't been entered yet)

 **Cons**
 - Requires additional effort to maintain the grammar